Choose from the most innovative schools and programs in the state.

 See how we're doing

-The gym, off Prospect.
+Score!
+The gym, seen from North Prospect.

 It took about three weeks to bring down the old Grant Center for the Expressive Arts – all 4,000 tons of it.
 Trucks hauled off that material, including 3,397 tons of concrete and steel that were destined for recycling facilities.